isomerpages/moe-canossacatholic/_departments/English.md

 The six-year English Language (EL) curriculum aims to develop students to be confident and effective communicators of the English Language.
 It is aligned with the National Syllabus and STELLAR curriculum.
 Language is a means of communication, guided by purpose, audience, context and culture; hence language learning is a meaningful and an engaging experience for our students in CCPS.

-### The EL Programme aims to:
+**<font size=5>The EL Programme aims to:</font>**

-> *   Instil a love for lifelong reading
+ *   Instil a love for lifelong reading
-> *   Develop critical thinking through extensive reading and responding to texts
+ *   Develop critical thinking through extensive reading and responding to texts
-> *   Develop in students a good level of language proficiency to enable effective speaking, reading and writing.
+ *   Develop in students a good level of language proficiency to enable effective speaking, reading and writing.
-> *   Help students interact effectively by making the correct linguistic choices to suit purpose, audience, context and culture.
+ *   Help students interact effectively by making the correct linguistic choices to suit purpose, audience, context and culture.
-> *   Emphasise differentiation of instruction to meet the special needs, abilities and interests of our students
+ *   Emphasise differentiation of instruction to meet the special needs, abilities and interests of our students